 Since there are so many ideas on how to reform out nation’s Health Care system, it is difficult to know what the right course of action is.
 Most especially when you are on the outside looking in.
 One thing we know for sure is an NHS system or a “Single Payer” Universal Health Care system has NEVER worked in other countries.
 All one needs to do is open any newspaper and read the thousands of medical horror stories like these or watch documentary films like these or read recent headlines like this that detail the horrible experiences of those who are victims of such systems.
 Even in the Sweden where most Universal Health Care advocates point as the nearly perfect health care system.
 Click here to read the truth about the Swedish health care system.

 Recently ABC’s 20/20 program did an in depth study of this issue.
 The result of which clearly outlined the problems with the U.S. Health Care System, and outlined a clear & concise path regarding what needs to be done on a National scale to truly reform our Health Care System.
 If you have not seen the 20/20 episode entitled “Sick in America” with John Stossel.
-Please take the time to watch all 6 videos.
+Please take the time to watch both videos.
 It will take about 45 min of your time but it is well worth it to know what’s really going on and what can be done right now to accomplish REAL reform without spending Trillions of U.S. Tax Payer Dollars.
 In fact, it will SAVE us money!

 A common example used to further the cause of adopting a Single Payer system in the United States is to point out how well it is working in countries such as France and Canada.
 20/20 touches on this in the above episode.
 However, very few have done a more in depth study of Canada’s Single Payer system than documentary film maker Stuart Browning.
 For even more about what is really going on with the Canadian health care system please watch his short but very informative documentary videos below.
 Again, well worth your time.